 Synopsis: Inside Wayne Mansion Batman wonders what Designer’s plans for how all this would go down.
 Designer turns it around and asks Batman how he thought his original plan would go.

 Batman goes over how Deathstroke and the other assassins would kill the Mayor of Gotham City, leading to Penguin assuming power.
-From there Riddler would use his tech skills to locked down the city so that he could control the GCPD, killing Commissioner Gordon and others who stood in his way.
+From there Riddler would use his tech skills to lock down the city so that he could control the GCPD, killing Commissioner Gordon and others who stood in his way.

-At the same time Catwoman would hacking skills to steal all the Wayne Family money and distribute it as she liked while becoming the richest woman in Gotham City.
+At the same time, Catwoman would hacking skills to steal all the Wayne Family money and distribute it as she liked while becoming the richest woman in Gotham City.
 Then the Joker would end up killing the Dynamic Duo, leaving Gotham City to be ruled by the Designer.

 Designer compliments Batman on figuring it out and wonders if Batman is enough to save the day.
 Batman states he has evolved since Designer created his original master plan.
 Batman and Designer proceed to take out swords to begin their duel.